danielbonnells/100-days-of-code/log.md

 **Today's Progress**: Did a lot of reading and learning.

 **Thoughts:** Not much coding, but more reading up on how to tackle certain algorithms.

+### Day 13: January 15, 2017

+**Today's Progress**: Algorithms again!

+**Thoughts:** Only did an hour, which seems like not a lot of time considering I have been doing several hours per day.

+### Day 14: January 16, 2017

+**Today's Progress**: Just barely did anything.

+**Thoughts:** Had a lot of other stuff going on today, but I did look at some problems.
+Not my best day though.